 Governmental activities.
-Governmental activities increased the City's net position by \$1.23 million, thereby accounting for 100% of the total increase in net position for the year of \$1.24 million.
+Governmental activities increased the City's net position by \$10.99 million, thereby accounting for basically 100% of the total increase in net position for the year of \$11.00 million.
 Key elements of this increase are as follows:

-• Taxes actually increased \$2.1 million from fiscal year 2020 due to increases in property taxes, payroll taxes and insurance premium taxes.
-The payroll tax position increased by \$1.3 million during 2021 despite the implications of COVID 19 and workers being laid off from work.
+• Taxes actually increased \$2.0 million from fiscal year 2021 due to increases in property taxes, payroll taxes and insurance premium taxes.
+The payroll tax position increased by \$947,000 during 2022 despite the implications of COVID 19 and workers being laid off from work.
 This preserved the previous increases from improved economic conditions and increased economic development.
-The City experienced a slight decrease in 2021 with occupational license fees decreasing by \$176,000 due to COVID 19 and a change in the filing deadline due date.
-The insurance premium tax experienced an increase in

-2021 of \$389,000 as a result of increases in premiums and number of policies in the City.
+The City experienced a slight increase in 2022 with occupational license fees increasing by \$323,000 due to COVID 19 and a change in the filing deadline due date.
+The insurance premium tax experienced an increase in 2022 of \$260,000 as a result of increases in premiums and number of policies in the City.
 The City's property tax revenues did increase as a result of an improvement in assessed values, an increased amount of tangible property and new developments added to the tax roll.
-The property tax revenue increased by \$365,000 due to the timing of collections.
-Economic development in fiscal year 2021 is ongoing with several projects in various stages.
-Some of those projects will be finished and should be on the tax rolls for the 2021 taxes.
+The property tax revenue increased by \$582,000 due to the timing of collections.
+Economic development in fiscal year 2022 is ongoing with several projects in various stages.
+Some of those projects will be finished and should be on the tax rolls for the 2022 taxes.
 The City has not raised the real property tax rate since 2008.

-- Grant revenue decreased overall by \$1.53 million.
-The capital grants remained the same as fiscal year 2020 and included grants for various road and sidewalk projects.
+- Grant revenue increased overall by \$4.00 million.
+The capital grants increased \$4.4 million over fiscal year 2021 due to the receipt of the America Rescue Plan Act funds.
+These funds will provide for increased infrastructure projects occurring in the next four years including various road, water and sewer and sidewalk projects.
 Operating grants decreased due to the Federal funding received from the CARES Act for COVID 19 relief.
-These funds received in fiscal year 2020 were in the amount of \$2.3 million and assisted in paying for first responders wages and pension costs.
-An amount of \$743,000 was received from the same funding source in fiscal year 2021. - There was an increase of \$917,358 for net governmental activities as a result of various infrastructure long-term projects and capital projects such as Rosetta, Kentaboo, Locust and Glenrose street projects, Tanners facility structure and the Tanner/Ewing corner parking an recycling lot project.
-These projects have ended or will be ending during the 2022 fiscal year.
+These funds received in fiscal year 2021 were in the amount of \$743,000 million and assisted in paying for first responders wages and pension costs. - There was a decrease of \$3.1 million in governmental expenses mainly due to the timing of capital infrastructure long-term projects and capital projects such as Main Street, US 42 widening, KY 18 bridge and World of Golf renovations.
+These projects have ended or will be ending during the 2023 fiscal year.
 There were overall increases to personnel costs and benefit costs in both types of activities.
-Some of the increase was also the result of entries to record the GASB 68 and GASB 75 liability changes that had a significant impact due to the increase in the liability this year over the preceding year.
+Some of the increase was also the result of entries to record the GASB 68 and GASB 75 liability changes that had an impact due to the increase in the liability this year over the preceding year.